Home » Why are contractors in the construction industry vulnerable to insolvencies?

 Labour as the new cost driver

-A report by Currie & Brown – published in June this year – claims an additional 225,000 construction workers will be needed by 2027 to meet demand, a shortfall that is contributing to the current rise in labour costs.
+A report by Currie & Brown – published in June 2023 – claimed an additional 225,000 construction workers will be needed by 2027 to meet demand, a shortfall that is contributing to the current rise in labour costs.

-Among the industry wage awards settled in the summer, the Building and Allied Trades Joint Industrial Council agreed an 8% increase for builders, while the Construction Industry Joint Council agreed 7.6% rises for building and civils operatives.
+Among the industry wage awards settled this summer, the Building and Allied Trades Joint Industrial Council agreed a 4% increase for builders, while the Construction Industry Joint Council agreed on a general pay rise of over 6% for building and civils operatives.
 There have been similar rises, and more planned for the new year, among mechanical and electrical (M&E) trades.
-The latest data from the Hays/BCIS Site Wage Cost Indices suggests agency placements in skilled building and M&E roles have also seen higher growth in pay, no doubt in part because of the knock-on effect of the publicised wage awards for salaried workers.
+Skilled building and M&E roles have also seen higher growth in pay, no doubt in part because of the knock-on effect of the publicised wage awards for salaried workers.

 What does this mean for firms at risk of insolvency?
 Labour increases tend to squeeze profit margins – firms with salaried staff have the additional expense, regardless of whether they win work or make any profit, while firms who use contract labour will need to pay wages commensurate with inflation.